Liuba County

 Liuba County (留坝县 (留垻縣, Liúbà Xiàn)) is a county under the administration of Hanzhong City, in the southwest of Shaanxi province, China.
 It is the northernmost county-level division of Hanzhong.

 The Zhang Liang temple is located in Liuba, Zhang Liang supposedly lived in reclusion at the site.
 There is also a 4000-year old Gingko tree in the county.

 Administrative divisions

-As 2019, Liuba County is divided to 1 subdistrict and 7 towns.
+As of 2019, Liuba County is divided to 1 subdistrict and 7 towns.